 In late afternoon, after it had gotten nice and toasty outside, we drove 45 minutes northeast of the city to Teotihuacan, the Aztec name for the abandoned pyramid city (or Tee-o-ti-rock-on, as my friends at the hostel--Raj and Steve--termed it).
 We know very little about the people who built the city--at least, Wikipedia and my tour guide knew very little, so I can't fill you in here.
 We do know that "earliest buildings at Teotihuacan date to about 200 BCE" and that the city was abandoned "sometime during the 7th or 8th centuries," also for unknown reasons (Wikipedia, my friend).
 The city would have been painted and decorated, and what we see now is only a skeleton.

-At Teotihuacan, looking down the Avenue of the Dead
+At Teotihuacan, looking down the Avenue of the Deadtoward the Temple of the Sun

 On the Temple of the Sun, facing north to the Temple of the Moon